-When I was reviewing and selecting my favorite city creature photos for this post, my mind kept going back to a quotation about people-watching in Found magazine’s interview of musician Willis Earl Beal:
+When I was reviewing and selecting my favorite city creature photos for this post, my mind kept going back to a quote about people-watching in Found magazine’s interview of musician Willis Earl Beal.

 The quote struck me as revelatory and I immediately wanted to try to apply it to photography.
 Willis’s idea makes sense in the context of street photography or portraiture, but I wanted to see if I could apply it to what I was working on—photos of herring gulls on the Chicago River, and close-up photos of butterflies and wasps.

 This past summer, I made many early morning photo trips to Lincoln Park Nature Boardwalk and Lurie Garden.
 Every morning, when I geared up to explore, I was overcome with delight and anticipation.
 Hard to express in words, but it came from knowing that I had plenty of morning sunlight ahead of me and a garden full of beautiful subjects.

 My feelings might sound like those of a bona fide tree-hugger, but I haven’t always been interested in nature photography.
 My entry into photographing nonhuman scenes and subjects came a few years ago, when my friend Tom Dyja was putting together a wonderful book called The Third Coast: When Chicago Built the American Dream and asked me to get a photo of the Alfred Caldwell Lily Pool (also known to native Chicagoans as the Rookery) in Lincoln Park.
 It was one of my first professional assignments and I wanted to do a great job, so I put a lot of shooting hours into it.
 I would wake up early, bike down to the lily pool, gear up and feel that same near-ecstatic feeling.
 My experiences at the lily pool led me to welcome other nature-related assignments and prompted me to seek out pathways of my own.